Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

         - source: frontend
           target: backend

+The `source` and `target` options support regular expressions, so this allows you to remove all dependencies matching a certain pattern.

 ### Excluding files and directories for Architecture Quality

 The `architecture` section in the configuration has its own `exclude` option, which can be used to exclude certain files and directories from the Architecture Quality analysis.